Top 17 Best USA-Made Gun Safes (Pistol, Rifle, Vehicle & Vault Door)

 We earn a commission if you make a purchase, at no additional cost to you.

 This isn’t your typical home safe, so I have to add it to this list!
-This nightstand safe has outlets (don’t like electronics? here are some mechanical versions to plug things in, 14 gauge steel, a fire rating of 60 minutes, and an electronic lock.
+This nightstand safe has outlets to plug things in, 14 gauge steel, a fire rating of 60 minutes, and an electronic lock.
 What stands out about this safe is two different things!

 Firstly, it acts as a nightstand.
 Sitting next to your bedside and keeping your clock, drink, or anything you would typically put on your bedside would be perfect.
 Secondly, it follows the Ironworks (distressed finish) styling of its big brother full-size gun safes.
 This could be an excellent safe for those wanting to have a safe in their bedroom for quick access at night.